My Life Stories

 I've framed my narrative by photography, so I reference the film and digital cameras I used at different points in time.
 As an introvert, I've found photography is one way for me to communicate what I "see" and think.

 My photos on Flickr that I link to here typically include descriptive text, for additional context.
-Some of my photos on Flickr are restricted to friends and/or family-only viewing.
-All the photos on my website are public.
+Some of my photos on Flickr are restricted to friends or family-only viewing.
+All of my photos here are public.

-When I make significant changes to the pages that include narrative, I update the 'Last updated' at the bottom of each page.
+Finally, when I make significant changes to the pages that include narrative, I change the 'Last updated' date at the bottom of each page.

 Parents, Digitizing Project

 My mom and dad were salt of the earth people.
-They were honest, caring, hard-working, excellent parents, and outstanding community role models.
-My sisters and I miss both of them very much.
+They were honest, caring, hard-working, independent, and excellent parents and role models.

 Before my mom became ill in 2010, I promised her I would continue her family genealogy and archival work.
 My first step was to collect, organize, and digitize her [photos], films, and videos to share with family members.
 I completed these activities in October 2021.

-In 2022, I plan to digitize my parents' birth announcements, handwritten (love) letters, articles of appreciation, drawings, and so forth.
+I also plan to digitize my parents' birth announcements, handwritten (love) letters, articles of appreciation, and drawings.

-After I’m done digitizing my parents' artifacts, I plan to store the physical items properly.
-I'm using Margo Note's Creating Family Archives book for overall guidance in my work.
-It’s a great resource.
+After I’m done with my digitizing work, I'll share the results with my family.
+I intend to store the physical items properly.
+I'm using Margo Note's informative Creating Family Archives book for overall guidance in my work.

 1955-1980: Alaska Grown, EAHS, UAF, TAPS, USA Road Trip